HaxeFoundation/haxe-evolution/proposals/0000-module-level-funcs.md

 ## Alternatives

 I don't see any viable alternatives that would allow defining plain functions.
 Having a Haxe superset that is compiled to Haxe with a macro or in any other way isn't something anyone would seriously consider in practice.

+## Opening possibilities

+I think we could also use module-level functions to define extern functions (e.g. `extern function SDL_Init(flags:UInt32):Int`), but that's gonna require some more thought, because it would mean that the implicitly created class must be made extern automatically.

 ## Unresolved questions